MicrosoftDocs/entra-docs/docs/identity/conditional-access/troubleshoot-conditional-access.md

 ## Tenant lifecycle block

 Error message ```Error message: AADSTS5000225: This tenantt has beeen blocked due to inactivity.
-To learn more about ...``` is expected for tenants blocked due to lifecycle actions.
-Tenants that remain in a blocked state for longer than twenty days will be deleted.
-Administrators may request the tenant to be reactivated within twenty days of the tenant entering the "blocked" state.
+To learn more about ...``` is expected for tenants innacessible due inactivity.
+Administrators may request the tenant to be reactivated within twenty days of the tenant entering an inactive state.
+Tenants that remain in this state for longer than twenty days will be deleted.

 :::image type="content" source="media/troubleshoot-conditional-access/tenant-block.png" alt-text="Screenshot showing an error when tenant access blocked due to inactivity" lightbox="media/troubleshoot-conditional-access/tenant-block.png":::